I've been working with the Elixir 1.6 autoformatter a lot this year. Part of that journey was adding the following to my local Vim configuration file:

 This is one of several ways to make autoformatting a thoughtless process.
 Here's a breakdown of each piece of the Vim language:

 autocmdtells Vim to run the code automatically on matching files

 BufWritePostis the action where this applies: after the Vim buffer (file) has been written.
 Some folks are applying this after text entry, making it a much more frequent event.
 I'm keeping it simple for now

 *.exs,*.exare the extensions we match, the two common extensions for Elixir files

 silent :!mix format --check-equivalent %tells Vim the following:

 mix formatoutside the editor against the current file.
 Make sure that the AST before and after are the same so we aren't changing what the code does, which would indicate there's a bug in the formatter.

 I like text editor integrations.
-Integrations are where an idea like the autoformatter this lives or dies.
-Programmatic code changes have to be automated to guarantee the rules are always applied to every file.
+Integrations are where an autoformatter lives or dies-- programmatic code changes must be automated to guarantee the rules are always applied.

 Feb 17, 2018